Nokia shares jump on talk of Lenovo interest

 Nokia shares have dropped more than 70 percent since it unveiled a strategy shift in February 2011 and the speculations of possible takeover bids have made rounds through the year.

-Volumes in Nokia were at nearly double the 90-day daily average by 0925 GMT, against just 25 percent traded on the pan-European FTSEurorfirst index .FTEU3, which was up 0.2 percent.
+Volumes in Nokia were at nearly double the 90-day daily average by 0925 GMT, against just 25 percent traded on the pan-European FTSEurorfirst index, which was up 0.2 percent.

-"It's the Lenovo rumor," said one analyst, who wished to remain anonymous.
+"It's the Lenovo rumour," said one analyst, who wished to remain anonymous.

 (Reporting By Tarmo Virki; Editing by Toni Vorobyova)